keptn/keptn.github.io/content/docs/0.7.x/integrations/custom_integration/index.md

 Here you learn how to add additional functionality to your Keptn installation with a custom [*Keptn-service*](#keptn-service), [*SLI-provider*](../sli_provider), or [*Action-provider*](../action_provider).

-* A *Keptn-service* enriches a task sequence for continuous delivery or operations by additional functionality or with an extra tool.
+* A *Keptn-service* is responsible for implementing a continuous delivery or operations task.
 * An *SLI-provider* is used to query Service-Level Indicators (SLI) from an external source like a monitoring or testing solution.
 * An *Action-provider* is used to extend a task sequence for remediation with an individual action step.